Egged Ta'avura: Fleet and operations

 Egged Ta'avura operates routes in the areas of Ma'ale Adumim, and the West Bank.
 The company was also slated to operate routes in Beitar Illit, but failed talks with the Illit bus company resulted Illit taking over the transportation in the Israeli settlement and city.
 It has a fleet of about 650 buses, of which about 220 are used for public transport.
 Originally, its fleet was entirely rented from Egged on a one-year contract, until it was able to buy new European buses.
 The rented fleet was mostly transferred to Egged's service in Jerusalem.
 On February 12, 2016, All routes in northern Negev were transferred to Dan BaDarom.
 The intracity service in Ashkelon has transferred to Dan BaDarom in May 2016.
 On May 31, 2016, All bus routes that Egged Ta'avura operated in El'ad were transferred in May 2016 to Kavim that won the Ono El'ad tender nine months earlier.
 In July 2016, The intracity bus routes in Ashkelon were transferred to Dan BaDarom.

+In January 2022, The intracity bus routes in Netanya were transferred to Extra Public Transport.

 The bus routes operated by Egged Ta'avura are: